albz00/floral-poetry-25ef/README.md

 A live public deployment of this template is available at [https://floral-poetry-25ef.templates.workers.dev](https://floral-poetry-25ef.templates.workers.dev)

+## StackBlitz Limitation

+> [!NOTE]
+> The `wrangler dev` command is currently not supported in StackBlitz WebContainer environments.
+You can still deploy the project using `npx wrangler deploy` or develop locally on your machine.

 ## Setup Steps

 1. Install the project dependencies with a package manager of your choice: